dreadwrr/Recentchanges-Linux/README.md

 ## Troubleshooting

-will add thing here with plans to automate them on later updates <br><br>
+will add things here with plans to automate them on later updates <br><br>

 If having problem with config file and fails to load it could be a old mismatch between version or with incorrect keys <br>
 remove from <br>